Quantity theory of money: Criticism by non-mainstream economists

 In the 1860s, Karl Marx modified the quantity theory by arguing that the labor theory of value requires that prices, under equilibrium conditions, are determined by socially necessary labor time needed to produce the commodity and that quantity of money was a function of the quantity of commodities, the prices of commodities, and the velocity.

 In 1912, Ludwig von Mises agreed that there was a core of truth in the quantity theory, but criticized its focus on the supply of money without adequately explaining the demand for money.
 He said the theory "fails to explain the mechanism of variations in the value of money".

 In his 1976 book The Denationalisation of Money, Friedrich Hayek described the quantity theory of money "as no more than a useful rough approximation to a really adequate explanation".
 According to him, the theory "becomes wholly useless where several concurrent distinct kinds of money are simultaneously in use in the same territory."

+Trieu (2025) challenges the static nature of the equation of exchange, MV = PY, in monetary analysis and introduces a dynamic version that serves as the basis for exploring (i) the links between force, work, and the velocity of money; (ii) how the velocity of money from Fisher’s static equation is just a special case of the velocity from the new dynamic model; and (iii) the economic effects of an extreme force of money on inflation, output transactions, and economic structure.
+Unlike earlier models, this dynamic approach lets all variables change over time, offering a more realistic way to assess the impact of monetary policy and economic fluctuations.